 Service/Family Status.
 Alberta (Minister of Human Resources and Employment) v Weller, 2006 ABCA 235, 391 AR 31, leave to appeal to SCC refused, [2006] SCCA No 396, 423 AR 395.
 The Complainant was denied the shelter allowance portion of social assistance on the basis that he resided with his mother, although he paid his mother room and board.
 The issue in the appeal to the ABCA was whether s 14(4)(a)(i) of the Social Allowance Regulation, Alta Reg 213/93 (repealed), denying a social assistance shelter allowance to a person living in the home of a close relative was discriminatory and, if so, whether it was reasonable and justifiable in the circumstances.
-The Panel found that the Complainant had been prima facie discriminated against on the basis that he was treated differently than others who also qualified for shelter allowance on the sole basis that the denial of shelter benefits was reasonable or justifiable.
+The Panel found that the Complainant had been prima facie discriminated against on the basis that he was treated differently than others who also qualified for shelter allowance on the sole basis that he chose to reside with his mother.
+The Respondent did not provide adequate evidence to establish that the denial of shelter benefits was reasonable or justifiable.
 The Court of Queen's Bench upheld the Panel's decision, but the Court of Appeal reversed the decision finding that there was no prima facie discrimination.